dhruvsharma15/active-learning-for-brats/README.md

 ### How to run

-Git clone this repository in the same directory as your BraTS data - `Brats2018_training`.
+Git clone this repository.
+Populate the `config.ini` with appropriate hyperparameter values and data paths.

 1. Execute first `extract_patches.py` to prepare the training, validation, and testing datasets which will be saved in the `Brats_patches_data` directory.
 This also segregates the images into three different folders, one for each split, which can later be utilized for generating the predictions stored under the folder of `data_split`.
 2. then `train.py` to train the model.
 The trained weights will be saved in the directory `brain_segmentation`.